KolonelKustard/ralph/src/main/resources/markdown/cv.md

 detached from their place in Expedia's success.

 ### Travelling, Worldwide *Apr.
 2012 to May 2013*

-* Taking a career break exploring Europe in a campervan and backpacking in Morocco and South America.
+My wife and I took a career break exploring Europe in a campervan and backpacking in Morocco and South America.

-* Learnt best practices for Spring, GWT, JPA and JMS in an all requests online radio project where broadcasts coincide with the end of the working week.
+Along the way I learnt best practices for Spring, GWT, JPA and JMS in an all requests online radio project where broadcasts coincide with the end of the working week.

 ## Production Manager at GOSS Interactive, Plymouth *Jan.
 2004 to Apr.
 2012*

 * Designed, developed and delivered high-profile, enterprise-scale web applications in Java, ASP.NET and ColdFusion, frequently underpinned by GOSS’s Content Management System, iCM.
 * Managed the diverse requirements of over 80 public and private sector clients.
 Delivered numerous award winning